 Authorization isn't necessary in most scenarios.
 Ads may use trademarks in ad text if they meet the Reseller and informational site policy requirements.
 Please carefully review this policy before pursuing authorization.

 If your ad doesn’t meet the policy requirements but you believe the trademark owner will authorize you to use their trademark, contact them directly and ask that they follow the authorization instructions.
 To find trademark owner contact information, you may research ownership on publicly available sources, or reach out to your existing business contacts.

 If the trademark owner submits an authorization, we'll confirm with them directly after it is processed.
 At that point, any restricted or disapproved ads will need to be resubmitted for approval.
-Learn how to resubmit your entire campaign for review.
+Learn how to edit and resubmit your ads.